oswida/cyber/docs/en/background.md

 ## Administration Officer (+1 PSY)

 *Yes, yes.
 Zaibatsu promise to take care of everything ... and everyone.
 Provided you have something to pay or can work for them.
-It's as if the rest of society doesn't exist at all....*
+It's as if the rest of society doesn't exist at all...*

 I resigned because: